 - mai sabai (not so good / physically sick)

-Always keep your cool!
-Blowing your top because something didn't go as planned will cause other people to be embarrassed for you—that's not a good thing.
+Thriving in the Land of the Smiles includes always keeping your cool no matter the circumstances.
+Blowing your top because something didn't go as planned will cause other people to be embarrassed for you, that's not a good thing.
 In Southeast Asia, losing your cool is rarely ever a productive way to solve a problem.
+Maintaining composure is valued as an important personal trait.

-For this reason, the authenticity and sincerity of the infamous Thai Smile is sometimes questioned by visitors.
-Yes, someone may easily beam you a genuine, beautiful smile while ripping you off.
-And you should return with a big smile as you are calling their hand.
+For this reason, the authenticity and sincerity of the infamous Thai Smile are sometimes questioned by farang (foreigners) who are visiting Thailand.
+Yes, someone may easily beam you a genuine, beautiful smile while trying an old scam on you.